future-agi/futureagi-mcp-server/README.md

 # Future AGI MCP Server

 A powerful server implementation that integrates with the Future AGI SDK through the Model Context Protocol (MCP).
-This server provides a standardized and efficient interface for conducting advanced LLM operations, including system optimizations, performance evaluations, and experimental research.

-## Description

-This project serves as a bridge between your applications and Future AGI's capabilities through the Model Context Protocol (MCP).
-It enables standardized communication and interaction with Future AGI's powerful features, making it easier to implement and manage complex LLM-based operations.
+This server provides tools which can be used to interact with Future AGI features.

 ## Features

-- Evaluations (preset and user)
+- Running single and batch evaluations using chat
-- Protect
+- Protect a LLM Response
-- Uploading Dataset
+- Uploading Dataset and adding evaluation to it

 ## Requirements

-- Python >= 3.13.1
+- Python >= 3.10
 - FutureAGI >= 0.5.9
 - HTTPX >= 0.28.1
 - MCP CLI >= 1.6.0